Govern access for external users in Azure AD entitlement management

 To access the resources, the external user can either click the link in the email or attempt to access any of the directory resources directly to complete the invitation process.

-Depending on the policy settings, as time passes, the access package assignment for the external user expires, and the external user's access is removed.
+If the policy settings include an expiration date, then later when the access package assignment for the external user expires, the external user's access rights from that access package are removed.